-It is finally here, the ultimate guide to immigrating to the Netherlands, which we contradict-ly had to limit to 12 steps in order to prevent ourselves from setting up 1283427-program with #87 being about ‘saving coupons in the supermarket’ to truly become Dutch.
+It is finally here, the ultimate guide to immigrating to the Netherlands, which we had to limit to 12 steps in order to prevent ourselves from creating a never-ending list consisting of titles such as “#87 saving coupons in the supermarket.”

-Immigrating to the Netherlands?
+Thinking of Immigrating to the Netherlands?
 Moving to Amsterdam?
 A great choice, and a huge leap.
-There’s some red tape to untangle, dependant on where you’re coming from if you applied for your visa before arriving and what visa you decided upon.
+There’s some red tape to untangle, depending on where you’re coming from, if you applied for your visa before arriving and what visa you decided upon.
 Don’t be disheartened if you apply for a visa and don’t hear back for months, contacting the IND won’t speed the process up.
 Which leads us to…

 Contacting the IND